jeremybarbet/react-native-jsi-base-coder/README.md

 # react-native-jsi-base-coder

-Base64 and Base32 encoding/decoding for React Native written in C/C++ and JSI.
+Base64/32/16 encoding/decoding for React Native written in C/C++ and JSI.

 ## Installation